 10 royalty-free image sites you should know about for illustrating your e-learning modules.

 Great, so you’ve structured your training content and now you’re ready to share it?
 Not so fast!
-If you want to increase your learners’ engagement, don’t overlook the importance of visual appearance.
+If you want to increase your learners’ engagement, don’t underestimate the importance of visuals.

 But where can you find good-looking illustrations for free on the Internet?

 Here are 10 websites to help you transform your modules into e-learning experiences with a real “wow” factor!

 1. The best-known: Unsplash

 The library of royalty-free images offered by Unsplash has been compiled by a community of amateur and professional photographers.
 With more than a million images listed, this library is one of the most extensive out there.
 The site places a strong focus on “inspiration”, with a regularly updated home page featuring the best photos of the week.

 The Pexels website relies on contributions from photography buffs to increase its database, and organises competitions and awards to promote its young talent.
 Original pro-quality photos and access to a library of royalty-free, copyright-free videos.
 The site is available in French and also offers interesting sorting options, such as search by popularity or by colour.

 3. The most eclectic: Pixabay